Pearson-Higher-Ed/design/c/icons/v1.0.0-beta.8/index.md

       - exclamation-circle

   - type: section
-    name: Icon Sizing
+    name: Icon Sizes and Colors

   - type: two column
     text: |
-      Since we're using an icon font each symbol will just inherit the font-size of the surrounding type.
+      Since we're using an icon font each symbol will just inherit the size and color of the surrounding type.
     contents:
       - type: narrow image
         src: ./assets/icon.sizes.png